DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 You can similarly change the depths shown in the plots by changing the value of `depths` in the params of the `plot_doy_mean` rule.
 Try that out and see if Snakemake rebuilds the file by default after your change to the params, or if it only warns you of a change.
-Feel free to continue making changes and exploring under what conditions does Snakemake recreates files, or provides warning messages.
+Feel free to continue making changes and exploring under what conditions does Snakemake recreates files or provides warning messages.